kalgynirae/recipes/chicken_curry.md

 Add the water and lemon juice, remove from the heat, and blend into a smooth gravy.

-* 1 lb cooked chicken thighs
+* 1 lb cooked dark-meat chicken

 Add the chicken to the gravy, bring the gravy to a simmer, and cook until thickened.

 ## Step 3: Cook rice